Lagrangian fillings for Legendrian links of finite or affine Dynkin type: Introduction

 \subsection{Acknowledgement}

-B. An and Y. Bae were supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2020R1A2C1A0100320).
+B. An and Y. Bae were supported by the National Research Foundation of Korea (NRF) grants funded by the Korea government(MSIT) (RS-2023-00208405) and (No. 2020R1A2C1A0100320), respectively.
 E. Lee was supported by the Institute for Basic Science (IBS-R003-D1).